 Mormons aren’t the only ones having fun in Salt Lake City, Utah: if the success of battle-obsessed power metal outfit Visigoth is any indication, metalheads seem to be getting along just fine, too.

-Some bands are impossible to categorize — and Barishi would be one of them.
+Some bands are impossible to categorise – and Barishi would be one of them.
 Perhaps best described with the catch-all term “progressive,” the band incorporates elements of post-rock, sludge, and even black metal into its aggressively melodic sound.

-Required Listening: Blood from the Lion’s Mouth (2016)
+Required Listening: Blood From The Lion’s Mouth (2016)

-Virginia: Lamb of God
+Virginia: Lamb Of God

-Required Listening: Ashes of the Wake (2004)
+Required Listening: Ashes Of The Wake (2004)

 Required Listening: Houdini (1993)